programminghistorian/ph-submissions/en/lessons/scalable-reading-of-structured-data.md

 In the code below, you group the dataset based on each tweet's verified status.
 After using the grouping function all operations afterward will be done groupwise.
-In other words all the tweets coming from non verified-accounts and all the tweets coming from verified accounts will be treated as groups.
-The next step is to use the summarise-function to calculate the mean (gns) of favorite\_count for within tweets from non-verified and verified accounts ("favorite" is the datasets name for "like").
+In other words all the tweets coming from non-verified accounts and all the tweets coming from verified accounts will be treated as groups.
+The next step is to use the summarise function to calculate the mean (gns) of "favorite\_count" for within tweets from non-verified and verified accounts ("favorite" is the datasets name for "like").

     sesamestreet_data %>%